Steelhead

 Season: June 1st - October 31st

 The Olympic Peninsula is certainly most known for its winter run, but we do get the opportunity to catch both the wild and hatchery summer runs.
-These fish will come up and eat dry flies for the angler who can present it right, or the fly fished by a young kid who just wanted to tag a long with dad for the day.
+These fish will come up and eat dry flies for the angler who can present it right.
 This time of year tends to have much more enjoyable weather and with there being fewer fish around compared to winter, it helps to bring your best skills because these fish can be tricky to catch during low water summer conditions.

 Daily Rates